mebeim/aoc/2019/README.md

 Another Intcode challenge!
 We are given an Intcode program, and we are told that it runs on an arcade cabinet.
-The program will draw on the screen of the cabinet by outputing groups of three values: `x`, `y`, and a "tile ID".
+The program will draw on the screen of the cabinet by outputting groups of three values: `x`, `y`, and a "tile ID".
 The tile ID represents which tile is to be drawn:

 - `0` is an empty tile.
 No game object appears in this tile.